RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 	...
     ```

 1. Lastly, we need to update the RESTdsl code to accommodate our new routes.
-Replace the existing RESTdsl with the following:
+Replace the existing RESTdsl block in the `configure()` method with the following:

     ```java
 	...